bahrus/litter-g/README.md

 ## Syntax

 By referencing the litter-g library, this only affects things outside any ShadowDOM.
+The attribute "data-lit" is the magic attribute that causes the DOM element to become a target for lit-html:

 ```html